crsandoval/PEP-2020/week_1/README.md

 1 - Create your GitHub account
 ------------------------------

-To sign up for an account, just go to [github](https://github.com) and pick a unique username and supply an email address and a password.
-Once you’ve done that, your github page will be at `https://github.com/<your-username-here>`.
+To sign up for an account, just go to [GitHub](https://github.com) and pick a unique username and supply an email address and a password.
+Once you’ve done that, your GitHub page will be at `https://github.com/<your-username-here>`.

-2 - Setting up your git environment
+2 - Setting up your Git environment
 -----------------------------------

-### Installing git
+### Installing Git

-If git is not installed on your Windows machine, go to
+If Git is not installed on your Windows machine, go to
 <a href="http://git-scm.com" class="uri">http://git-scm.com</a>.
 Accept
 all defaults in the installation process.
-On Windows, installing git will also install for you a minimal unix environment with a “bash” shell and terminal window.
+On Windows, installing Git will also install for you a minimal unix environment with a “bash” shell and terminal window.
 We won’t be using the “bash” shell much, if at all, but you should be aware of it.